bayfrontmedia/bones/_docs/libraries/filesystem.md

 # Filesystem

-The [Filesystem Factory](https://github.com/bayfrontmedia/filesystem-factory) library is required by Bones.
+The [Filesystem Factory](https://github.com/bayfrontmedia/filesystem-factory) library is used to manage read/write functions from multiple filesystems.

-This library exists in the services container as `filesystem`.
-A valid [configuration array](https://github.com/bayfrontmedia/filesystem-factory#configuration-array) must exist at `/config/filesystem.php`.
+This library will be added to the services container as `filesystem` if a valid [configuration array](https://github.com/bayfrontmedia/filesystem-factory#configuration-array) exists as `/config/filesystem.php`.

 **Example:**
 ```